Harris Academy: History

 Harris Academy was established on 31 August 1885 through a bequest from corn-merchant and mill owner William Harris.
 The original building was in Park Place designed by Dundee architect James Ireland.
 William Harris had died in March 1883, two years before the opening of the new school.

-The school's first rector was James Brebner and on the first day of the new school, approximately 1,035 pupils were enroll.
+The school's first rector was James Brebner and on the first day of the new school, approximately 1,035 pupils were enrolled.
 By 1888, the school population increased to 1,500 and continued to grow which breached the original building's capacity.
 With Morgan Academy opening in 1888, pressure on the school population eased.

 A fire broke out in the school in 1912 and damaged several classrooms and questions were raised on whether the school was suitable enough to continue operating and whether a new school should be replaced but was initially rejected.
-Plans for an extension to the Park Place building was considered but a replacement school building was later granted and that it would be built on a new site rather than the existing site at Park Place.
+Plans for an extension to the Park Place building was considered but a replacement school building was later granted and it would be built on a new site rather than the existing site at Park Place.

 A replacement school was designed by Patrick Thoms in 1926, taking several years to complete: the school moved to its present site on Perth Road on 21 April 1931.

 Harris Academy was a selective secondary school until it became a comprehensive in 1973.
-The last intake to its Primary Department was August 1955.
+The last intake to its Primary Department was in August 1955.

 Harris Academy moved to Lawton Road in 2013 as its former Perth Road building was revamped.
 On 22 June 2015, Dundee City Council voted to close Menzieshill High School and amalgamate the two schools.
 Pupils from Menzieshill High School transferred to Harris Academy in 2016 when the new Perth Road building was completed.
 18 councillors voted in favour for Menzieshill High School to close with 14 councillors against the closure.

+By the early 2020s, Harris Academy became the most populated secondary school in Dundee, with an intake of 1,345 pupils as of 2022, which by September 2023, had a capacity percentage of 103%.
+As a result, an extension to the 2016 Perth Road building was approved to be built at the southern end of the school campus, construction started in 2022 and was finished by the 2023-24 term.
+This new extension has increased Harris Academy's capacity number to 1,500, cementing its position as the largest public school in Dundee.

 Buildings and grounds

-Park Place building (1885-1931)
+Park Place building (1885–1931)

 Harris Academy's original building was located at Park Place in Dundee which opened on 31 August 1885.
 The Park Place building officially opened on 2 September 1885.

 Due to the popularity of the school by more pupils joining Harris Academy, the Park Place building was too small for pupils to fit and therefore moved to Perth Road.